 When the WP Security Audit Log plugin is installed on a website on which there is the MainWP Child plugin, the MainWP Stealth Mode is automatically enabled.
-When the stealth mode is enabled, the plugin:
+When the stealth mode is enabled, the WP Security Audit Log plugin:

 - Will be hidden from the list of installed plugins on the WordPress site

-- Plugin and WordPress activity log is restricted only to the administrator account used to install the plugin
+- The plugin settings and WordPress activity log are restricted only to the administrator account used to install the plugin

 - All types of admin notifications from the plugin will be suppressed

-- The WordPress site on which the plugin is installed will be automatically opted-out from sending diagnostic data.
+- The WP Security Audit Log plugin install will be automatically opted-out from sending diagnostic data.